chepeng/CommonAdapter/README.md

 How do I use it?
 ----------------
-For more information please see the [Wiki](https://github.com/shangmingchao/CommonAdapter/wiki) page.
+For more information please see the [Wiki](https://github.com/shangmingchao/CommonAdapter/wiki) page or  [Samples](https://github.com/shangmingchao/CommonAdapter/tree/master/sample).

 Thanks
 ------